SpineEventEngine/SpineEventEngine.github.io/docs/quickstart-java.md

 ---
 # Getting started with Spine in Java

-<p class="lead">This guide helps you get started with minimal server-side application in Java with
+<p class="lead">This guide helps you get started with a minimal client-server application in Java/
-a simple working example.</p>
+with a simple working example which handles one command.</p>
 <hr>
 ## Prerequisite
 1. Make sure you have JDK 8 or higher installed.
 2. Clone the following source code into your Git repository:
     ```bash
-    git clone git@github.com:spine-examples/server-quickstart.git
+    git clone git@github.com:spine-examples/hello.git
     ```
 3. Run `./gradlew clean build` (or `gradlew.bat clean build` on Windows) in the project root folder.